-The NALC is committed to the renewal of all our congregations, working to develop and deliver resources that challenge and open the NALC to the work of the Holy Spirit in our ministry and mission.Continue reading “The Academy – January 2020”
+The NALC is committed to the renewal of all our congregations, working to develop and deliver resources that challenge and open the NALC to the work of the Holy Spirit in our ministry and mission.
+The NALC Renewal Team continues to host The Academy.
+In the past, several sessions were hosted around the use of technology and digital resources.
+We wanted to continue to make that available, with a few “best practice” updates.Continue reading “The Academy – Digital Resources”

 The NALC is committed to the renewal of all our congregations, working to develop and deliver resources that challenge and open the NALC to the work of the Holy Spirit in our ministry and mission.
-For those who enjoyed receiving a daily Advent devotional, we commend these resources for your consideration –Continue reading “Mission Office Resources”